Octopus v3: Technical Report for On-device Sub-billion Multimodal AI Agent: Model evaluation

 Furthermore, the scalability of our model allows for the inclusion of a wide range of functional tokens, enabling the creation of highly specialized AI agents tailored to specific domains or use cases.
 This adaptability makes our approach particularly valuable in industries such as healthcare, finance, and customer service, where AI-driven solutions can significantly enhance efficiency and user experience.

-For all the function names below, the Octopus will only output the functional token, such as \texttt{<nexa\_0>,...,<nexa\_N>} and we replace the functional token with the corresponding function name for better demonstration.
-All the result below is direct generation, which doesn't need any output parser.
-Octopus v3 is a single model that can handle both Chinese and English, which means that training another model especially for Chinese is not necessary.
+For all the function names below, the Octopus model outputs only the functional tokens, such as \texttt{<nexa\_0>,...,<nexa\_N>}; we replace each functional token with the corresponding function name for clearer presentation.
+All the results below are direct generations that do not require any output parser.
+Octopus v3 is a single model that can handle both Chinese and English, meaning that training a separate model specifically for Chinese is unnecessary.